bhumss/customer-churn-analysis/README.md

 Target: Churn (Yes / No)

-The dataset includes customer demographics, services used, contract details, and billing information — enough to understand both customer behavior and business impact.
+The dataset includes customer services used, contract details, and billing information —  to understand both customer behavior and business impact.

-🧹 Data Cleaning & Preparation
+# Data Cleaning & Preparation

-Before modeling, the data needed some love:

 Dropped customerID (just an identifier, no predictive value)

 Converted TotalCharges to numeric and handled missing values using median imputation

-Encoded categorical variables using:
+Encoded categorical variables with the help of encoders using :

 Label Encoding for Yes/No columns

-One-Hot Encoding for multi-category features like contract and payment method

 These steps ensured the data was clean, consistent, and model-ready.

-🔍 Exploratory Data Analysis (EDA)
+# Exploratory Data Analysis (EDA)

-Some patterns stood out very clearly:
+Some patterns were identified from the data :

 Month-to-month customers churn the most